cimentadaj/Social-Mobility/README.md

 7. Install all packages from script `./analysis_3.R` and run it to get tables 7-9.

 All tables (saved as `.docx`) and plots will be in the `./Tables` folder.

+IGNORE file `interaction_graph_custom.R` which was experimental code for creating interaction graphs.
+We're keeping it for historical purposes.

 DISCLAIMER: This was our first project in R and the code is really messy.
 Hopefully anyone who is interested can still reproduce this.
 We are sorry for the messy code.